igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 - [a knowledge base powered by ChatGPT in Python]({% link docs/languages/python/index.md %})
   - a Python implementation that, instead of bringing your documents to ChatGPT; instead, brings ChatGPT to your documents using apps like Google Drive, Notion, and Dropbox as your knowledge base.

+### Prompts

+In AI writing, prompts are what the user says to the AI writing tool to create the context they want.
+Prompts are essentially commands, which specify the parameters of the assignment such as the topic, length, style, and which words to use. [^5]

 ## Coroutines, Threads, and Generators

 At first glance, coroutines, threads, and generators look alike.
 All three provide concurrency in one form or another, but they differ in important ways. [^4]